psycopg/psycopg2/doc/src/install.rst

 The current `!psycopg2` implementation supports:

+..
+    NOTE: keep consistent with setup.py and the /features/ page.

 - Python 2 versions from 2.5 to 2.7
-- Python 3 versions from 3.1 to 3.3
+- Python 3 versions from 3.1 to 3.4
-- PostgreSQL versions from 7.4 to 9.2
+- PostgreSQL versions from 7.4 to 9.3

 .. _PostgreSQL: http://www.postgresql.org/
 .. _Python: http://www.python.org/